 - Purple Peppers

 Now that you have seen all the health benefits and how each color contributes different essential vitamins and minerals, its easy to see why a variety is essential to our health and wellbeing.
-If you aren’t already eating the rainbow – start small.
-Just add a few colors to each meal and start crowding out foods that aren’t as nutritious.
+If you haven’t already tried to “Eat the Rainbow” – start small.
+Try adding just a few colors to each meal and start crowding out foods that aren’t as nutritious.
+Need a recipe idea???
+Try my BBQ Black Bean Salad which includes a ton of color.
 It won’t take long and you will be on your way to improving your overall wellness.

 About the Author